Grand Lodge of Michigan: History

 During the term of Grand Master Richard P. Ruhland from 2005-2006, the Grand Lodge Board of Directors decided to relocate the Grand Lodge office from Grand Rapids to Alma in 2005.
 The facility was dedicated on January 28, 2006.

+There were 274 lodges in the State of Michigan as of 2019.
 As of 2025, there are 243 Masonic Blue Lodges in Michigan, and approximately 18,200 Masons (non dual, or honorary).

 Prince Hall recognition

 The Grand Lodge of Michigan granted fraternal recognition to Prince Hall Grand Lodge of Michigan in 1997.
 A mutual recognition resolution between Grand Lodge of Michigan and the Most Worshipful Prince Hall Grand Lodge of Michigan was signed on March 28, 1997, by Grand Master’s Donald J. Van Kirk and Carl W. Sanders.
 The formal signing ceremony for the Mutual Recognition was celebrated at the 'Unity Celebration Gala' in 2025.
 The black tie gala and ‘celebration of brotherly love and mutual recognition’ was held in the Crystal Ballroom at the Detroit Masonic Temple on March 23, 2025, and signed by Grand Master's Eugene E. Abbaticchio and Bernt C. Walker.